-Inayo was started to simplify Medication and Healthcare using top class technology.
-Healthcare as sector has been virgin to technology and the founding team being from a technology background had always been highly motivated to revolutionize this billion dollar industry by providing better access and awareness to Indian consumer.
-My personal motivation is to create a company which will directly have a strong impact on people’s lives.
+Inayo was started to simplify Medication and Healthcare using top-class technology.
+Healthcare as the sector has been virgin to technology and the founding team being from a technology background had always been highly motivated to revolutionize this billion-dollar industry by providing better access and awareness to the Indian consumers.
+My personal motivation is to create a company that will directly have a strong impact on people’s lives.

 Q) What sets Inayo apart from the competition?

-Inayo’s roots have always been a strong focus on product and technology.
-Apart from cut throat technology our strong business acumen helps us approach a problem in a different way.
+Inayo’s roots have always been a strong focus on products and technology.
+Apart from cutthroat technology, our strong business acumen helps us approach a problem in a different way.
 Strong integration of supply and demand helps us create value for everyone in the ecosystem.
-Also we deliver medicines in 90 mins. rather than days.
+Also, we deliver medicines in 90 mins. rather than days.

 Q) Put some light on the technology used to build Inayo?

-Currently we have a non transactional website which drives users to use our mobile app.
+Currently, we have a non-transactional website that drives users to use our mobile app.
 This has been deliberately done since our experience is the best on the mobile app.
-We have a robust backend which is built on python django.
-We have an android app which is live.
+We have a robust backend that is built on python Django.
+We have an android app that is live.
 An iOS will be out soon.

 Q) What was technically the most challenging part of developing Inayo?

-Our ordering is very different from other ecommerce portals with a simple.
+Our ordering is very different from other e-commerce portals with a simple.
 Browse.
 Add to Cart.
 Checkout process.
-Our medicine ordering requires users to upload a photo of Doctor prescription and tag the medicines required.
+Our medicine ordering requires users to upload a photo of the Doctor’s prescription and tag the medicines required.
 Our major challenge is to educate the customer on how to use our app to ensure a seamless ordering experience.
-High quality images(size>2MB) need to be optimized to ensure least upload time.
-On the supplier end we are using technology to have clear visibility on their inventory status.
+High-quality images(size>2MB) need to be optimized to ensure the least upload time.
+On the supplier end, we are using technology to have clear visibility on their inventory status.

 Q) How are you marketing Inayo to make it a first preference in the market?

 We are focusing on unit metrics to make most of our business decisions.
-Our focus will always be to create products which are easy to use.
-Also we would be investing in developing our supply chain which will help us bring down medication costs significantly.
+Our focus will always be to create products that are easy to use.
+Also, we would be investing in developing our supply chain which will help us bring down medication costs significantly.